ms/buildtogether.tech/git-solo/index.md

 ```

 Our branch is there, but the `*` shows that we are still in the `main` branch.
-(By analogy, creating a new directory doesn't automatically move us into that
-directory.)
 To switch to our new branch we use the `checkout` command:

 ```sh
 $ git checkout homework3